 Believe it or not, paintball is a sport, and, just like rugby, lacrosse or even football, you may end up with a bruise or two.
-But bruises from paintball are completely normal and often feel like a slight sting when being shot.
+But bruises from paintball are completely normal and often feel like a light sting when being shot.

 Paintball at PPK is most definitely a safe game, but since the aim of the game is to shoot paintballs at an opponent, there are risks of minor injuries like bruises.
 These bruises from paintball really only occur to those who aren’t properly protected though.